xbeat/Machine-Learning/README.md

 Recurrent Neural Networks are a class of neural networks designed to process sequential data.
 Unlike traditional feedforward networks, RNNs have connections that form cycles, allowing them to maintain an internal state or "memory".
 This architecture makes them particularly well-suited for tasks involving time series, natural language processing, and other sequence-based problems.

+## Evaluation Metrics Storytelling for Your Model

+Understanding Evaluation Metrics

+Evaluation metrics are crucial tools in machine learning that help us assess model performance.
+They provide insights into how well our models are performing and guide us in making improvements.
+Let's explore some key metrics and their implications.

 ## Deep Learning Autoencoders in Python

 Introduction to Deep Learning Autoencoders